dhruvisw/dhruvisw/README.md

 - 👋 Hi, I’m @dhruvisw
-- 🌱 I’m currently pursuing Data Science
+- 🌱 I’m currently pursuing Data Science at Thakur College of Science and Commerce, Mumbai
 - 📫 How to reach me:
 You can mail me on dhruviswadia25@gmail.com